-Senior Management Committee comprising Senior Management set up at subsidiary level within the Group and chaired by the CEO of the respective companies.
+Management Committee the Senior Senior comprises Management set up at each subsidiary level within the Group and chaired by the CEO of the respective companies.
 Various Management Committees are established by the respective Senior Management Committees with specific terms of reference, to assist in managing the day-to-day operations of the Group and ensure its effectiveness.
 The Management Committees formulate tactical plans and business strategies, monitor the performance of the Group and ensure that activities are carried out in accordance with corporate objectives, strategies, business plans and policies as approved by the respective Boards of the Group.